Request a FREE Confidential Legal Consultation

 Medical negligence, also known as medical malpractice, occurs when a healthcare provider’s failure to provide proper care causes harm to a patient.
 The key distinction between a bad medical outcome and medical negligence is whether the healthcare provider’s actions deviated from the accepted standard of care.

 In California, the standard of care refers to what a reasonably skilled healthcare provider in the same situation would have done.
-Failing to meet this standard can result in a medical malpractice lawsuit.
+Failing to meet this standard can result in a California medical malpractice lawsuit.

 Common Examples of Medical Negligence